Sheikyon/BTUUIDer/README.md

 # BTUUIDer

-A small Rust program to extract the UUIDs of a device connected via Bluetooth.
-I initially created it to extract the UUIDs of the Sony WH-ULT900N, WH-1000XM5, and WH-1000XM6 headphones as part of a reverse engineering project.
+A Rust program to extract the UUIDs of a device connected via Bluetooth.
+I initially created it to extract the UUIDs of the Sony WH-ULT900N, WH-1000XM5, and WH-1000XM6 headphones as part of a reverse engineering work.